 Elevance is the only specialty chemicals company that will have two world-scale biorefineries using renewable feedstocks to produce novel specialty chemicals in operation by 2016.

-The biorefineries produce Inherent™ renewable building blocks, including renewable C10+ alpha and internal olefins and high-value, di-functional specialty chemicals including 9-decenoic acid methyl ester with superior functional attributes that were previously unavailable commercially until now.
-These molecules combine the functional attributes of an olefin, typical of petrochemicals, and a monofunctional ester or acid, typical of bio-based oleochemicals, into a single molecule.
+The biorefineries produce Inherent™ renewable building blocks, including renewable C10+ alpha and internal olefins and high-value, di-functional specialty chemicals including 9-decenoic acid methyl ester with superior functional attributes that were previously unavailable commercially.
+These di-functional molecules combine the functional attributes of an olefin, typical of petrochemicals, and a monofunctional ester or acid, typical of bio-based oleochemicals, into a single molecule.
 The biorefineries also produce a premium mixture of oleochemicals.

 The high-value performance specialty chemicals, olefins and oleochemicals produced at the biorefineries will be used in personal care products, detergents and cleaners, engineered polymers, lubricants and additives, and other specialty chemicals markets.